-New knowledge is worthless if it is not transferred into everyday life!
+New knowledge is of no value if it is not translated into everyday life!
 One of the main tasks of trainers is to initiate this transfer through transfer impulses – especially in digitally supported training.
-We explain, based on scientific results, how effective digital transfer impulses really are and how to use them correctly.
+We explain based on scientific results how effective digital transfer impulses really are and how you can use them correctly.

-Everyone who works in the continuing education sector has probably heard of the term “transfer impulse.”
-Particularly in the context of digital learning methods, the term appears repeatedly: The less personal contact there is between trainer and participant, the more important good impulses are to remind participants of what they have learned and motivate them to apply it!
+Every professional in the continuing education sector has probably heard the term “transfer impulse” at least once.
+Particularly in the context of digital learning methods, the term continues to come up: The less personal contact there is between trainer and participant, the more important good impulses are to remind participants of what they learned and motivate them to apply it!

-Annika Griese's master's thesis delves into the concept of transfer impulses.
-We summarize the results of her work:
+Annika Griese's master's thesis explores the term transfer impulse.
+We summarize the results of the work:

 What is a digital transfer impulse?